livewire/livewire/docs/troubleshooting.md

 Alpine Expression Error: $wire is not defined
 ```

-If this is the case, you likely have two version of Alpine running on the same page.
-Livewire includes it's own bundle of Alpine under-the-hood, so you must remove any other versions of Alpine on Livewire pages in your application.
+If this is the case, you likely have two versions of Alpine running on the same page.
+Livewire includes its own bundle of Alpine under the hood, so you must remove any other versions of Alpine on Livewire pages in your application.

-One common scenario this happens is adding Livewire to an existing application that already includes Alpine.
-For example, if you installed the Laravel Breeze starter kit, then added Livewire later, you would run into this.
+One common scenario in which this happens is adding Livewire to an existing application that already includes Alpine.
+For example, if you installed the Laravel Breeze starter kit and then added Livewire later, you would run into this.

 The fix for this is simple: remove the extra Alpine instance.